Job Audit Forms

 Definition

-Job audits are requested when the duties and responsibilities of a position need to be changed from those listed on the position description due to major additions of job duties or responsibilities.
+Job audits are requested when the duties and responsibilities of a Civil Service position need to be changed from those listed on the position description due to major additions of job duties or responsibilities.

 Steps in the process

-2. Once the initial preparation is completed, a desk audit is scheduled and conducted by HR with the employee and/or supervisor.
-In the desk audit, the HR staff person will explain the job audit procedure and will gather information regarding the position’s duties for a job analysis.
+- Once HR receives the job audit request in JDXpert, an audit interview is scheduled and conducted by HR with the employee and supervisor.
+In the audit interview, HR will explain the job audit procedure and will gather information regarding the position’s duties for a job analysis.
 HR will ask for detailed explanations and examples, if applicable.

-3. HR will then conduct a job analysis, comparing this position with other similar positions on campus as well as the civil service system class specifications.
-It is important to remember that this process is relative and is based on job duties, the level of responsibility, and skill.
+- HR will then conduct a job analysis, comparing the job description with other similar State University Civil Service System class specifications.
 A determination will be made as to which classification is most suitable for the position.

 Other important information

-• The incumbent is not relevant.
-We are looking at the position itself and not who the employee is occupying it.
+- The incumbent is not relevant.
+HR is assessing the position description itself and not who the employee is occupying it.

 For additional questions or concerns, please contact the Office of Human Resources.